 However, don’t simply budget for the cost of the WoF itself.
 Because as a car ages, it often need repairs in order to pass its WoF.
-My last WoF set me back a few hundred dollars, thanks to a fair amount of repairs.
-So budget for your WoF with the expectation that your car will need work.
+Budget for your WoF with the expectation that your car will need work.
 Otherwise, you could get caught out.

 Registration and licence fees

 A WoF isn’t all that’s required to keep your car on the road.
 You also need your rego and a valid driver licence.
 Driver licence fees are near non-existent, for most drivers, it’s just $43.90 once every ten years.
 But vehicle licensing fees (rego) are a fair bit more.

 The cost of your vehicle licensing (rego) depends on the length of your rego period, your motor vehicle and the fuel it uses.
 For every extra month over the one-month minimum rego length, you receive a small discount.
 So paying for two months will be cheaper than paying for one.
 And paying for six months will be cheaper than paying for three.
 Of course, the cheapest option is to pay for the full 12 months upfront.

 You can see some common costs below:

 For a full breakdown of costs, and for more information, visit the NZTA website here.

 Aside from the compulsory costs outlined above, servicing and maintenance is an optional but highly recommended ongoing expense.
 If you don’t regularly service your car, problems can build up and cause larger and more expensive issues that take your car off the road.
 Coughing up a few hundred dollars on a service once or twice a year can save your wallet and car down the line.